 - the Logistic Information Management Group;

-- the Petroleum committee; and
+- the Petroleum Committee; and

-- the Ammunition transport safety group.
+- the Ammunition Transport Safety Group.

 The Logistics Committee Executive Group

 This is the principal subordinate body, which advises the LC on general logistic matters.
 It monitors and coordinates the implementation of logistic policies, programmes and initiatives through consultation among countries, the strategic commanders and other NATO logistic and logistic-related bodies.
-It also provides a forum for addressing logistic concerns and coordinates with the Movement and Transportation Group and other subordinate bodies, and harmonizes their work with the LC’s overall policies and programmes.
+It also provides a forum for addressing logistic concerns and coordinates with the Movement and Transportation Group and other subordinate bodies, and harmonises their work with the LC’s overall policies and programmes.

 Furthermore, the Logistics Committee Executive Group develops logistic policies, programmes and initiatives for the LC’s consideration.